Photosymbiosis

-Examples of photosymbiotic relationships include those in lichens, plankton, ciliates, and many marine organisms including corals, fire corals, giant clams, and jellyfish.
+Examples of photosymbiotic relationships include those in lichens, mycorrhizas, plankton, ciliates, and many marine organisms including corals, fire corals, giant clams, and jellyfish.

-Photosymbiosis is important in the development, maintenance, and evolution of terrestrial and aquatic ecosystems, for example in biological soil crusts, soil formation, supporting highly diverse microbial populations in soil and water, and coral reef growth and maintenance.
+Photosymbiosis is important in the development, maintenance, and evolution of terrestrial and aquatic ecosystems, for example in biological soil crusts, soil formation, supporting highly diverse microbial populations in soil and water, and coral reef growth and maintenance..

+When one organism lives within another symbiotically it's called endosymbiosis.

+Endophytes (symbiotic archaea, bacteria, or fungi that live within a plant for at least part of their lifecycles) play an important role in aiding plants with pathogens and disease, water stress, heat stress, nutrient availability, poor soil quality, salinity, and herbivory.

 Plagiomnium affine moss cells with visible chloroplasts—a type of plastid.

-When one organism lives within another symbiotically it's called endosymbiosis.
-Photosymbiotic relationships where microalgae and/or cyanobacteria live within a heterotrophic host organism, are believed to have led to eukaryotes acquiring photosynthesis and to the evolution of plants.
+Photosymbiotic relationships where microalgae and/or cyanobacteria live within a heterotrophic host organism (an organism that doesn’t make its own food), are believed to have led to eukaryotes acquiring photosynthesis, and to the evolution of plants.

 Occurrence

+Mycorrhizas

+Symbiotic mycorrhizal associations, where fungi hyphae and plant roots become interconnected and form a cellular interface, are present in approximately 80% of all plant species studied.

 Lichens

 Lichens represent an association between one or more fungal mycobionts and one or more photosynthetic algal or cyanobacterial photobionts.
 The mycobiont provides protection from predation and desiccation, while the photobiont provides energy in the form of fixed carbon.
 Cyanobacterial partners are also capable of fixing nitrogen for the fungal partner.
 Recent work suggests that non-photosynthetic bacterial microbiomes associated with lichens may also have functional significance to lichens.

 Most mycobiont partners derive from the ascomycetes, and the largest class of lichenized fungi is Lecanoromycetes.
 The vast majority of lichens derive photobionts from Chlorophyta (green algae).
 The co-evolutionary dynamics between mycobionts and photobionts are still unclear, as many photobionts are capable of free-living, and many lichenized fungi display traits adaptive to lichenization such as the capacity to withstand higher levels of reactive oxygen species (ROS), the conversion of sugars to polypols that help withstand dedication, and the downregulation of fungal virulence.
 However, it is still unclear whether these are derived or ancestral traits.

 Currently described photobiont species number about 100, far less than the 19,000 described species of fungal mycobionts, and factors such as geography can predominate over mycobiont preference.
 Phylogenetic analyses in lichenized fungi have suggested that, throughout evolutionary history, there has been repeated loss of photosymbionts, switching of photosymbionts, and independent lichenization events in previously unrelated fungal taxa.
 Loss of lichenization has likely led to the coexistence of non-lichenized fungi and lichenized fungi in lichens.